 1. Enrolment requirement

-Each degree student at the University of Tampere is required to enrol at the University annually in order to make use of his/her right to study.
+Each degree student at Tampere University is required to enrol at the University annually in order to make use of his/her right to study.
 If a student does not enrol as present or absent by the deadline given, he/she will lose his/her right to study.
 This applies to all degrees, including doctoral degrees (see Forgot to enrol?)